corner0426/dUMR/README.md

 * -n sample name

 ###Step3.
 Identification of reference UMR
 `refumr` was used to identify high confidence and reference under methylated regions from mutiple methylomes.
+To remove differences within the tissues, normal tissue-specific UMRs were removed using a quantitative method QDMR based on Shannon entropy[4].
+The lower the entropy value is, the bigger the difference of DNA methylation across sample is.

 ```
 refumr -p UM -path ./ -w wig_list.txt -o ref_UM
 ```